 - Whether there are energy buyers in the region—generally either a utility or a corporation—that want to purchase renewable energy.
 Some of the largest buyers of renewable energy are technology companies such as Facebook and Google that operate large data centers, which consume huge amounts of energy.
 These companies typically only build data centers where there is a supply of renewable energy, which drives up land values.

-- Whether the political policies of legislators and utilities, as well as the generally regulatory climate, are conducive to solar development.
+- Whether the political policies of legislators and utilities, as well as the general regulatory climate, are conducive to solar development.
 This is typically demonstrated by the availability of tax incentives for certain kinds of solar development, as we see in New York for community solar projects.

 Alternative Uses of Your Land